 Overall the conference was a chance to meet like-minded ecumenists from across Europe and it was interesting to hear about unity working in their country.
 Particularly, as we were in Spain where there is very little ecumenical work.

 Running the workshop was a highlight for me because it opened up conversations with others about their peace activist journey, which, for many, is intertwined with our faith identities.
-The workshop was very successful and we will be running it again at this year’s Greenbelt Festival in the Iona Community tent.
+The workshop was very successful and we will be running it again at this year’s Greenbelt Festival in the Iona Community’s tent called The Wild Goose.

 I’ve been involved in ecumenism through university chaplaincy, when I was working at Iona Abbey for the Iona Community and through being a Trustee of Inclusive Church.
-My experience in Granada was another affirmation of how ecumenism is the way forward.
-I believe the branches of FoR can achieve a lot more by working together in the same way that individual churches can.
+My experience in Granada was another affirmation of how ecumenism is the way forward, because by working together, across boundaries of nation or denomination, the branches of IFoR are achieving a lot more than they would be otherwise.
+I believe that the same applies to individual churches.

 The Fellowship of Reconciliation and the Iona Community are both Charities and Networks in Association with CTE.